testcontainers/testcontainers-node/docs/features/containers.md

 ### With a name

-Creating a container with a specified name:
+**Not recommended.**

+If a container with the same name already exists, Docker will raise a conflict.
+If you are specifying a name to enable container to container communication, look into creating a network and specifying network aliases instead.

+**TODO: Link to network docs**

 ```javascript
 const container = await new GenericContainer("alpine")